trevorpetersen/wordle/README.md

 You bot will be able to only do two things: provide a guess for the next word and update some internal state with the result of the guess.
-See `WordleGameSimulator` to see how your bot will be called to progress the game state (basically ask you bot for a guess, update your bot with the guess result, repeat if you did not guess the correct word).
+See `WordleGameSimulator` to see how your bot will be called to progress the game state (basically ask your bot for a guess, update your bot with the guess result, repeat if you did not guess the correct word).

-A good place to start is the abstract class `StatefulGuessStrategy`, which will automatically record the results of you guess into a `State` object that your bot can use to make more intelligent guesses.
+A good place to start is the abstract class `StatefulGuessStrategy`, which will automatically record the results of your guess into a `State` object that your bot can use to make more intelligent guesses.

 For a list of all legal words that can be guessed, see `/resources/wordle-all-words.txt`